dy/watr/readme.md

 (global.set $pc (i32.const 0))            ;; ✔ explicit arguments
 ```

+Inline style is supported for compatibility, but discrouraged.
 It may also miss some edge cases and nice error messages.
 For good REPL experience better use wabt.